Death Stalks the Night

-Death Stalks the Night is a collection of fantasy, horror, and mystery short stories by author Hugh B. Cave.
+Death Stalks the Night is a collection of fantasy, horror, and mystery short stories by American writer Hugh B. Cave.
 It was originally to have been the fifth volume published by Carcosa, the North Carolina joint publishing venture founded by Karl Edward Wagner, Jim Groce and David Drake.
 However, Lee Brown Coye, who was completing the illustrations for the volume, died, stalling its publication by Carcosa.

 It was eventually released in 1995, including the completed illustrations by Coye, through Fedogan & Bremer in an edition of 2,000 copies, of which 100 were signed by the author.
 The stories originally appeared in the magazines Dime Mystery Magazine, Terror Tales, Spicy-Adventure Stories, New Mystery Adventures, Super-Detective Stories, Spicy Mystery Stories, Horror Stories, Detective Short Stories and Star Detective Magazine.